Lash LaRue: Television

 In the later 1950s, LaRue was featured on the children's program The Gabby Hayes Show (in footage from his old PRC Westerns).
 He appeared several times on the syndicated television series 26 Men, true stories of the Arizona Rangers.
 LaRue also appeared on Jimmie Jackson's television show Memory Lane.
 He appeared seven times in different roles in the 1956 TV Western Judge Roy Bean.
 One of his roles on Judge Roy Bean was as the outlaw John Wesley Hardin.
-He portrayed another real-life criminal, Doc Barker, in the TV series Gangbusters, which was later recut into the film Guns Don't Argue.
+He portrayed another real-life criminal, Doc Barker, in the TV series Gangbusters; his performance was later edited into a feature film, Guns Don't Argue.
 LaRue and Steve Brodie shared the role (from 1959–1961) of Sheriff Johnny Behan in Cochise County, Arizona, on ABC's The Life and Legend of Wyatt Earp, starring Hugh O'Brian.
 LaRue appeared five times; Brodie, nine times.

 A role as the villain in a pornographic Western, Hard on the Trail, in 1972, led him to repentance as a missionary for ten years, as he had not been informed of the adult nature of the film and would not have consented to appear in the film.
 He did not actually appear in any of the pornographic scenes.
 The film was later released without the pornographic scenes and retitled Hard Trail in an attempt to eliminate the double entendre.